 - Compassion – Crime scene cleaners interact with people who have experienced intense emotional trauma.
 They must show compassion and support the people affected by violent crime scenes.

 - Integrity – Crime scene cleaners are required to enter people’s homes and workplaces and must act with integrity and discretion.

 - Stamina – Crime scene cleaning is a physically demanding job, so crime scene cleaners must be physically fit and able to clean thoroughly and effectively for long hours.

 - Commitment – People and businesses often require crime scene cleaning services during unsociable hours e.g. evenings and weekends.
 Crime scene cleaners must be committed to the role, flexible, and prepared to work irregular hours.

-- Strong stomach – Crime scene cleaners have to remove hazardous materials like human waste and bodily fluids.
-This role would not suit someone who gets queasy at the sight of blood!
+- Strong stomach – Crime scene cleaners have to remove hazardous materials like human remains and bodily fluids.
+This role requires good emotional health and would not suit someone who gets queasy at the sight of blood!